Hungarian nobility: Unofficial nobility

 The Communist one-party system collapsed in the late 1980s, and Hungary was proclaimed a republic in 1989.
 The first prime minister of the democratic era, József Antall (d.
+1993) offered positions in state administration to aristocrats who returned to Hungary, but the aristocracy did not regain its former position.
+The restitution of former property was an important political issue in most new democracies in the early 1990s.
+In Hungary, in kind restitution was excluded because many pieces of formerly confiscated property had already been privatized during the last years of the Communist regime.
+Instead, monetary compensation was made available to the original owners and their descendants but its amount was limited to about US$70,000.
+In contrast, in kind restitution was the preferred method of restitution in Czechoslovakia, and the original owners could also claim in kind restitution in Romania and Poland.
+Hungarian aristocrats regained part of their former properties in Romania, and at least one Hungarian noble family also seized property in the Czech Republic, Poland and Slovakia during the restitution process.

-1993) offered positions in state administration to aristocrats who returned to Hungary but the aristocracy did not regain its former position.
-Former landowners and industrialists could not reclaim their confiscated property.
-The act banning the use of noble ranks and styles has not been abolished, and the Constitutional Court of Hungary declared, in 2009 and 2010, that the ban was fully in line with the revised Hungarian Constitution of 1949.
-In December 2010, two members of the rightist Jobbik Group submitted a draft of the abolishment of the ban but they withdrew it in two weeks.
-On the initiative of a former aristocrat János Nyáry, a private club, the Association of Hungarian Noble Families, was established for people of noble descent in Budapest in 1994.
+The Hungarian act banning the use of noble ranks and styles has not been abolished, and the Constitutional Court of Hungary declared, in 2009 and 2010, that the ban was fully in line with the revised Hungarian Constitution of 1949.
+In December 2010, two members of the rightist Jobbik Group submitted a draft for the abolition of the ban but they withdrew it in two weeks.
+On the initiative of the former aristocrat János Nyáry, a private club, the Association of Hungarian Noble Families, was established for people of noble descent in Budapest in 1994.
 The association became a member of the European Commission of the Nobility in 2007.
-In Romania, Slovakia, Poland and the Czech Republic, Hungarian aristocrats could reclaim part of their former properties.